Skip to main content

 boolean

 Persist the classification into the run’s metadata.
 For local runs, this updates the local run zip; for uploaded runs, it updates the dashboard run.
+When targeting a run group or commit, each run is saved as it finishes.

 -i, --interactive